ietf-wg-acme/acme/draft-ietf-acme-acme.md

 problem document describing the error.
 If there is an existing account with the new key provided, then the server SHOULD use status code 409 (Conflict).

+Note that changing the account key for an account SHOULD NOT have any other impact on the account.
+For example, the server MUST NOT invalidate pending orders or authorization transactions based on a change of account key.

 ### Account Deactivation

 A client can deactivate an account by posting a signed update to the server with